Are you looking to include gold in your portfolio? Learn about the different alternatives and their pros and cons.

 At first glance, futures trading may seem complex.
 Let's explore what goes into trading futures contracts.

-The foreign exchange ("forex") market is traded around the globe, virtually around the clock.
+The foreign exchange or forex market is traded around the globe, virtually around the clock.
 Find out if the forex market is right for you with this retail forex guide for beginners.

 Options on futures are quite similar to their equity option cousins, but a few differences do exist.